John Vivyan: Later career and life

 Vivyan once complained to a columnist that being on CBS limited the guest spots he could accept for that network's own shows.
 Having gone through lean periods, he was inclined to pursue performing opportunities whenever they arose.
 Following the cancellation of Mr. Lucky, he resumed doing stage work in between television shows.
 He also did another film, Rider on a Dead Horse (1962), and voice-over work for an animated short in 1963.
 He had a brief recurring role as the gangster Lepke Buchalter on The Lawless Years, but most of his other television work was for single appearances.
 These tapered off quickly to two or three shows a year, then became more infrequent after Vivyan turned fifty in 1965.
 His stage work also ceased about the same time.

 He did no performing work for seven years after open heart surgery, at age sixty, in 1975.
 He resumed doing television in 1982, appearing on commercials and an episode each of two popular shows, WKRP in Cincinnati and Simon & Simon.
 The latter show was broadcast just two weeks before he died of heart failure at Santa Monica Hospital on December 20, 1983.

 Personal life

 Vivyan told a newspaper columnist that he had tried marriage once, but it did not work out.
 There is no readily-available public record of his marriage, and he continued to be regarded as an eligible bachelor while active in show business.
-During 1958 he dated Ellen Powell, the daughter of Joan Blondell and Dick Powell.
-Later, he was said to occasionally date actress Nita Talbot among others.
+During 1958, he dated Ellen Powell, the daughter of Joan Blondell and Dick Powell.
+Later, he was said to occasionally date actress Nita Talbot, among others.

-According to newspapers, he owned a cabin cruiser which he used for deep sea fishing.
+According to newspapers, he owned a cabin cruiser that he used for deep sea fishing.
 He lived in a modest apartment on Sweetzer Avenue in West Hollywood during most of his peak popularity.
-His main hobby was woodworking, and hand restoring old furniture that he would buy from second-hand shops.
+His main hobby was woodworking and hand restoring old furniture that he would buy from second-hand shops.
 He told an interviewer that he had not gambled since his Army days as "I get no kicks out of it".